Code-Institute-Submissions/Milestone-Project-168/README.md

 - The initial game design and the CSS 'flip' animation, with the backface/frontface images, was taken from viewing the tutorial by Youtube user [freeCodeCamp.org](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=330s).
 However during the middle of the project mentor session, we refractored and simplified alot of the JavaScript code from this video so it doesnt match this exactly anymore, but the basic game did grow from this source.

-- The Function time() was taken from this online video created by Youtube user [codeTonight](https://www.youtube.com/watch?v=QrTCHHhoUQU)
+- The Function time() and inpiration for the updateMoves() was taken from online video created by Youtube user [codeTonight](https://www.youtube.com/watch?v=QrTCHHhoUQU)

 - I took some inspiration from these guides also; first by [Sandra Israel-Ovirih](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) and the second, also based on the first, by [Michelle Aniuchi](https://aadaobi.medium.com/building-a-memory-matching-game-in-javascript-48e792c7b563).